Glan-Münchweiler: Religion

 About 820, some monks took over the Frankish estate that had been here and built the first, Romanesque chapel, which was consecrated to Saint Pirmin, for it had been he who had founded their monastery at Hornbach.
 In the early 13th century, the great Gothic church arose, whose quire and vestry still exist today.
 Its lovely windows and graceful vault ribs make it a jewel among churches.
 In 1771, the church’s nave was renovated, leading to the discovery of three Viergöttersteine that had been used as part of the foundation (a Viergötterstein is a sculpted stone of monumental size designed to support a Jupiter Column; its German name means “four-god stone” in reference to the godly images carved into each of its four sides).
 They, of course, point to a Roman origin for Glan-Münchweiler.
 Further renovations to the church were undertaken in 1853-1854 and 1958.
 Until the Reformation, Glan-Münchweiler and its parish lay under the Hornbach Monastery’s overlordship.
 The abbot had patronage rights at the church.
 It was he who named and paid the priest and he gathered tithes from each family, as was customary.
 After the Reformation, the Hornbach Monastery was dissolved.
 The Dukes of Palatine Zweibrücken had been the ones who had introduced the Reformation.
 The first Lutheran pastor is known to have been in the village as of 1555.
 A rectory was built in 1599.
 In 1737, this was torn down and a new one was built on the same spot.
 This still stands today and is still the Protestant rectory.
 Along with the Haus Lehné, it is one of Glan-Münchweiler’s oldest buildings.
 There is one thing that characterizes the local ecclesiastical history in a somewhat unusual way.
 It arose from the longstanding dispute over who had authority in the “Münchweiler Tal”, with both the Duke of Palatinate-Zweibrücken and the Counts of Leyen vying for supremacy.
 It turned into a struggle between Protestants and Catholics over who held the post of parish priest (or pastor, as the case may be) and who got to use church property and income.
 In 1684, the Catholics were granted the right to share the church.
-During the upheavals arising from French King Louis XIV’s Politique des Réunions, a further improvement in the Catholics’ favour arrived on the scene.
+During the upheavals arising from French King Louis XIV’sPolitique des Réunions, a further improvement in the Catholics’ favour arrived on the scene.
 A 1786 agreement awarded the Protestants two thirds and the Catholics one third of the church’s property.
 With this compromise, the two denominations for the most part lived together in peace.
 The simultaneum at the church lasted until 1902.
 The Catholic community then built its own church and received from the Protestants an indemnity of 8,000 marks.